neovarier/path_planner/README.md

  * After generating the spline, select 2 points on the spline - origin and a point 30 meters ahead in x-direction on the spline.
  * Assuming the car goes with a constant velocity on the direct path between these 2 points, select equidistant points on this direct path.
  * Project these points directly on the spline and use the necessary points required for the new trajectory.

+## Lane Change
+During lane change the decision making for behaviour planning (Lane change/ Decelerate/ Accelerate) is not taken.
+It only does the Trajectory generation.
+Once the lane change is complete then only  it starts the decision making for behaviour planning.

 ## Result:
 The car is able to complete 4.32 miles without any incidents.
 The car is able to make lane changes smoothely.
 A recorded video of a lap is also attached - video.mp4